Carl Orff: White Rose controversy

 According to Michael Kater, Orff cleared his name during the denazification period by claiming that he had helped establish the White Rose resistance movement in Germany.
 Kater also made a particularly strong case that Orff collaborated with Nazi German authorities.
 The source for the White Rose claim was a 1993 interview with Jenkins.
 Kater described his finding as "nothing less than sensational" (nichts weniger als sensationell).
 The episode was the source of considerable strife.
-Leserbriefe, S. 11.
 The controversy elicited objections from two people who had known Orff in their youth during the Third Reich, one of whom recalled that Jenkins had been trying to portray Orff as a "resistance fighter" (Widerstandskämpfer) and thus believed that Jenkins had been the source of the alleged legend.

 A few years later, Viennese historian Oliver Rathkolb discovered Orff's denazification file, which was distributed to reporters in a press conference at the Orff-Zentrum München on 10 February 1999.
 In this document, there is no claim about being in the White Rose.
 There is, however, a reference to Orff's relationship with Huber (see quoted passage under "Denazification").
 Orff told Fred K. Prieberg in 1963 that he was afraid of being arrested as an associate of Huber, but made no claim that he had been involved in the White Rose himself.
 In 1960, Orff had described similar fears to an interviewer but explicitly said that he was not a part of the resistance himself.